 Yes, pets are welcome in their community.
 During the application process, they'll guide you through any policies, restrictions, associated pet fees, or additional pet rent.
 The leasing team is also a wealth of information on local pet-friendly businesses, city parks, and off-leash areas near their community.

 When the Houston student housing hunt feels tough, amber steps in with their student-focused platform.
 No more risky bets or endless property tours.
-Amber has verified listings and real photos (not those dodgy wide-angle shots).
+Amber has verified listings of student housing in Houston and real photos (not those dodgy wide-angle shots).
 Their team helps you navigate leases, so you don’t accidentally sign your life away.
 Student housing in Houston costs between $700 for shared rooms and over $1,800 for luxury options.
-Amber's personalised help ensures you find a place that lets you enjoy more than just ramen all semester.
+Amber's personalised help ensures you find the perfect Houston student housing that lets you enjoy more than just ramen all semester.

 Houston, nestled in the heart of southeast Texas, is a total vibe—a sprawling metropolis where Southern charm meets urban edge.
 Founded in 1836, this city is named after Sam Houston, a key figure in Texas history.
 It has transformed from an oil boom town into a vibrant cultural hub.

 When you're not cramming for exams, escape to nearby Galveston beaches or get lost in the 160+ miles of bayou greenways.
 The music scene?
 Absolutely slaps—from the iconic Day for Night festival to Rolling Loud Texas and endless local shows where you might catch the next Beyoncé (yes, she's from here!).
-Houston has great schools, like Rice University, ranked #17 in the nation, and the University of Houston.
+Houston has great schools, like Rice University, ranked #17 in the nation, and the University of Houston (UH).
 Also, Houston's huge Texas Medical Center has over 100,000 staff, so your internship and job chances look great.

-Let's be real—ballin' on a budget in Houston doesn't mean you're stuck with sketchy digs.
+Let's be real—ballin' on cheap student apartments in Houston doesn't mean you're stuck with sketchy digs.
 The off-campus student housing in Houston is great.
 You’ll find options that won’t leave your bank account stressed after rent day.
 Picture modern Houston student apartments.
 They offer real amenities and start at $600 - $800 for shared spaces in areas like Third Ward and Midtown.
 The affordability factor isn’t a trap.
-Many budget-friendly complexes offer good security, reliable wifi for Netflix and Zoom, and community spaces where you can relax with fellow students who are also managing on a budget.
+Many budget-friendly student apartments in Houston TX offer good security, reliable wifi for Netflix and Zoom, and community spaces where you can relax with fellow students who are also managing on a budget.
 Cheap apartments in Houston Texas for students can mean picking a roommate or paying more for your own space.
 However, you shouldn't have to give up your right to decent living conditions.
 Here are a few good options for student housing in Houston.

 1. Mac 4460: Costing $829/month, this student living in Houston TX offers several studios, non-ensuites, ensuites, and 1 & 2-bedroom apartments.
 Just a 10-minute drive from Texas Southern University, it offers top-notch amenities.

 2. Fair Oaks Apartments: One of the cheap off-campus student housing in Houston, it costs $909/month.
-Here you get a range of 1-bedroom apartments with amenities like a clubhouse, covered parking, and laundry facility.
+Here you get a range of 1-bedroom apartments with amenities like a clubhouse, covered parking, and a laundry facility.
 Plus, it’s just a 15-minute drive away from Texas Southern University.

 3. Cullen Oaks: Featuring an array of non-ensuites and 1, 2, & 4-bedroom apartments, it is an 8-minute drive from Texas Southern University.
 In this Houston student housing, make the most of amenities, such as bike storage, group study lounges, and a 24-hour fitness center.